 Of course, under better weather than what we experienced, I could also envision lingering here longer to simply bask in this place’s serenity.

-Ramhultafallet was closest to the town of Sätila to the east and Fjärås to the west.
-The waterfall itself belonged to the Marks Municipality, and was part of the Ramhultafallet Nature Reserve.
-The municipality belonged to the county of Jönköping.
+Ramhultafallet was in the Ramhultafallet Nature Reserve closest to the town of Sätila to the east and Fjärås to the west.
+The waterfall itself resided in the Marks Municipality in the county of Jönköping, Sweden.
 For information or inquiries about the area as well as current conditions, you may want to try this Nature Reserve website.

 Since we were based in Gothenburg (Göteborg), we’ll describe the driving directions to Ramhultafallet as if we started from there.

 That said, we could have gone from Gothenburg to Ramhultafallet in a couple of different ways – the southern approach and the eastern approach.
 Both ways would take about the same amount of time.

 The Southern Approach from Gothenburg to Ramhultafallet